How Spine PT was created

 I don’t use electrical stimulation, ultrasound, or many of the modalities that other therapists utilize because the science shows these have very little, if any, affect on the actual healing of our injuries.
 What science does show is that our nervous system plays a much bigger role in our pain than what was previously believed.

 I learned many things from her but one concept in particular has shaped my understanding of pain more than anything else.
 This concept, as I was to find out later, is the key to unlocking our pain.

-She said she would shake her head every time she heard a physical therapy say they did not work with “neuro patients,” they only worked with “orthopedic patients.”
-She explained, “Every patient is a neuro patient, some of them may also happen to have an orthopedic condition.”
+She said she would shake her head every time she heard a physical therapist say they did not work with “neuro patients,” they only worked with “orthopedic patients.”
+She explained, “EVERY patient is a neuro patient, some of them may also happen to have an orthopedic condition.”